Chicagoland Baseball Academy Private Instructor

 15-20 minutes observation to see players current ability level and develop a plan and take it from there.
 What I see most in young hitters, and pitchers for that matter is lack of a freedom of movement.
-Secondly is an aggressive midset must be developed.
+I start with deliberate practice of movements and progress to making those movements aggressive.
+Secondly an aggressive midset must be developed.

-For defensive play, footwork is probably the biggest area of improvement for most young players.
+For defensive play, footwork is probably the biggest area of improvement along with the movements and mindset previously mentioned for most young players.

 Available on website.